glorwlin/glorwlin.github.io/docs/sql/database-management-system.md

 ---
 layout: default
-title: Database Management Systems
+title: RDBMS and SQL
 nav_order: 2.3
 parent: Introduction to SQL
 ---
-# Database Management Systems
+# RDBMS and SQL

 ## Table of contents
 {: .no_toc .text-delta }